kuzzleio/kuzzle-device-manager/doc/2/controllers/device/create/index.md

 # create

-Creates a new asset inside a tenant index.
+Creates a new device inside a tenant index.

 Returns an error if the document already exists.

+A link request to an asset can be embedded in the querry with the body fields `assetId` and `measureNamesLinks`.

 See also the [document:create](/core/2/api/controllers/document/create) API action.